 One question I hear fairly often, both from my Ismaili and other-Muslim friends is: what's the difference between Sunni and Shi'i Muslims.
 While there are many historical, religious, and political nuances between the factions, I've compiled a quick and dirty list of some differences.

 Both "Sunni" and "Shi'i" are words to describe where each group gets its guidance.

 The word "Sunni" is the adjective form of the noun "Sunnah".
-In Arabic, adding an /i/ to the end of a word can make it into an adjective.
+In Arabic, adding the morpheme /i/ to the end of a word can make it into an adjective.
 For example, take the noun "Iraq" and add /i/ to the end; you get "Iraqi", an adjective to describe people and things from Iraq

 The word "Shi'i" (plural "Shia") comes from the phrase "Shi'at 'Ali", meaning "followers of 'Ali".
 "Shi'at" refers to a group of people who come together with a shared belief, in this case: believing that 'Ali (the cousin/son-in-law of the Prophet Muhammad) is Muhammad's rightful successor.